Roobis-c/CODSOFT-TASK-3/README.md

 # CODSOFT TASK-3
+ COMPLETED MY TASK-3 IN WEB DEVELOPMENT INTERNSHIP AT CODSOFT
 # Calculator Project

 Welcome to the Calculator project repository!
 This simple calculator application is designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.